remy/remysharp.com/public/drafts/jsbin-part-2.md

 This is a story, and not a happy one, of some of the trials and tribulations that left my little open source project with a toxic taste in it's mouth.

-Please also bear in mind throughout these tales, that I am the soul sysadmin, and my knowledge, though workable, is limited - as are the pennies in my pocket, so *no* there's no load balancers and heavy duty sentinel machines that protect my system from madness.
+Please also bear in mind throughout these tales, that I am the sole sysadmin, and my knowledge, though workable, is limited - as are the pennies in my pocket, so *no* there's no load balancers and heavy duty sentinel machines that protect my system from madness.
 It's *just* me.

 ---